Skip to main content

 These data differentiate between All cancers and cancer site prevalence as explained below:

-1. 'All cancers' prevalence counts and rates for all cancers combined include patients satisfying the inclusion criteria and diagnosed with a malignant cancer C00-C97 excluding C44 only.
+1. 'All cancers' prevalence counts and rates for all cancers combined include patients satisfying the inclusion criteria and diagnosed with a malignant cancer C00-C97 excluding non-melanoma skin cancer (NMSC) only.

-4. When calculating cancer prevalence by site, patients with two or more diagnoses of different cancer types will be counted once for each cancer site group.
-If multiple tumours are recorded for an individual, only the first diagnosis will be counted.
+4. When calculating cancer prevalence by cancer site, those who have been diagnosed with more than one cancer type are counted once for each cancer site group.
+If multiple tumours of the same cancer type are recorded for an individual, only the first diagnosis is counted.

 For these reasons, cancer site prevalence will not sum to the 'All cancers combined' prevalence counts.